haploidgenomics/nanopore_workshop/README.md

 Open a new window on Atom, and click "Add Project Folder", then choose the /s42 folder (or the folder you're assigned to).
 After this, you should also launch a Terminal window in Atom by clicking "Packages" and then "Terminal".
 Terminal will appear at the bottom of the screen.

 Next, you will need to create two files to run snakemake.
 Using Atom, create a new file called "Snakefile".
-Then create a new folder called "env" and a file called "nanopore.yaml" within the env folder.
+Then create a new folder called /env and a file called "nanopore.yaml" within the /env folder.
 Click on the Snakefile and nanopore.yaml file so you can edit them in Atom.

 Add these dependencies in the nanopore.yaml file, and hit save.
 ```